likesjx/mysterious-temple-1477/readme.md

 around to creating a node.js app... still have a good fair length to stride... not nearly getting all the holes filled.

+Using StackBlur with html2canvas to create a frosted glass effect on the header.